Atos20/indecision-maker-server/README.md

-# Server-Side Testing with Express, Mocha, Chai, Chai-HTTP
+# Server-Side Testing with Express, Supertest, and Knex

 Starter repo for Express API server with mocha and chai testing